“Does ADHD mean you’re always hyperactive?”

 Executive dysfunction can happen when these processes have a difference or impairment that affects everyday life.

-flat effect
+flat affect

-Flat affect is an autistic speech pattern characterized by monotone speech, and also fewer facial expressions and reduced eye contact.
-While it may appear as diminished emotional response, it actually reflects a different way of processing and expressing emotions.
+Flat affect is an autistic speech pattern that can include fewer facial expressions, reduced eye contact and speech that others might describe as ‘monotone’.
+While these might be be interpreted as diminished emotional response, they actually reflect a different way of processing and expressing emotions.
 The intensity can vary with stress or cognitive load, and it often indicates deep focus rather than disinterest.

 habituation